 The APVMA will not engage on issues of agvet policy, politics or issues outside its statutory roles and responsibilities, except to clarify its role.

-The Australian Government's Stay Smart Online page provides guidance on how to keep safe from online secrity risks.
+The Australian Government's Stay Smart Online provides guidance on how to keep safe from online secrity risks.